nathanielshak/advancedprogramming/Lesson2/README.md

 ## Functions

 Cool, we're almost done.
 There's one last concept for us to get through in this lesson, and that's functions.
-I'm going to assume that if you're doing this lesson, you've already worked with functions, parameters, and return types in the past so I'll skip the explanation of what they are.
+I'm going to assume that if you're doing this lesson, you've already worked with functions, parameters, and return types in the past in at least some other language so I'll skip the explanation of what they are.

 > If you do need an explanation/review of what functions and parameters are, go [here](https://www.learnpython.org/en/Functions).